FREQUENTLY ASKED QUESTIONS

 - When and how do I file for Homestead Exemptions?

-Homestead exemptions are requested through the Tax Commissioners Office.
+Call the Tax Commissioners Office for full details or visit their website by clicking here.
 Documentation of ownership is required.
 Call the Tax Commissioners Office for full details.

 - What is a special assessment and how do I apply?